shortstheory/underwater-dtn/2do.md

 issues:
-* Router doesn't allow me to use dtnlink for default
+* When I use dtnlink as default, it gives the wrong results for the number of DGs which should have been received!!

 router.defaultLink = dtnlink
 router << new RouteDiscoveryNtf(to: 3, nextHop: 2, reliability: true, link: dtnlink)